kerbinagent/tabpy2/README.md

 5. Room:
 You must give a room its name.
 Distance to hall is used in matchup.
 Better rooms are nearer to the hall.
 You can also ignore it and left it with its default value 0.
+## Registration
+When registration is open, give the address /registration to debaters/institutions.
+Notice that you should manually register Institutions that they can choose from.
 ## Runing Tournaments
 Give the address /tournament to everyone in the tournament (judges, debaters) to run the tournament.
 ### Changing Judge for matchup